blakecash775/HundredLineExplorationHelper/README.md

 - Make sure both Pillow and pytesseract are installed
 - Make sure Tesseract OCR is installed on your system

-**Events not being detected**
+**"Events not being read"**
-- Ensure the game text is clearly visible on screen
-- Try using Manual Search as a fallback
-- OCR works best with clear, unobstructed text
+- Position the helper window where it won't overlap with the game's event text

 ## Accuracy